DavJCosby/sled/README.md

 The SLC crate is not in charge of interfacing with GPIO pins or activating any real-world LEDs; you will need to write your own OutputDevice to handle that.
 SLC is merely a set of tools that lets you think of your LEDs in spatial terms.
 Below are some example to get you started building your own Input and Output devices.

 * [Sweep](crates/slc_sweep) - A simple visual effect that sweeps a green light around the room, kinda like a radar.
+* [Rainbow](crates/slc_lab_rainbow) - Uses the mapping feature to map LED direction to their associated color on the CIELAB color wheel.
 * [Gui](crates/slc_gui) - 3D Gui powered by Bevy that lets you preview your room and visual effects.

 # Basic API